-(a) The State Gaming Agency may inspect the Gaming Devices in operation at a Gaming Facility on a random basis to confirm that the Gaming Devices, their software and the software of associated equipment operate and play properly pursuant to applicable technical standards.
+(a) The State Gaming Agency may inspect the Gaming Devices in operation at a Gaming Facility on a random basis not to exceed four (4) times annually to confirm that the Gaming Devices, their software and the software of associated equipment operate and play properly pursuant to applicable technical standards.
 The inspections may be conducted on-site or remotely as a desk audit and include all Gaming Device software, hardware, associated equipment, software and hardware maintenance and testing records, and components critical to the operation of the Gaming Device.
-The State Gaming Agency shall make a good-faith effort to work with the Tribal Gaming Agency to minimize unnecessary disruption to the Gaming Operation, including, where appropriate,
+The State Gaming Agency shall make a good faith effort to work with the Tribal Gaming Agency to minimize unnecessary disruption to the Gaming Operation, including,